Share it! Science : March 2016

 So you’ve got the bin, and you’ve got the worms.
 Now what?

 I’ve read many times that one pound of worms (about 1,000) can eat up to half a pound of food waste per day.
 I’ve never tried to count my worms, but even when my worm bin is at its healthiest, this amount of food seems to be a little too much.
 Balance is key in this micro-ecosystem.
-The amount of food that is transformed into worm castings that your garden and house plants will love, will vary based on a variety of factors.
+The amount of food waste your bin can handle will vary based on a variety of factors.

 ©SBF 2016